Resource Kit: Windows NT family

 The Windows NT 4.0 Resource Kits (Workstation and Server) contained a particularly large number of tools and utilities as well as third-party software.
 The tools included in these kits for command-line use are considered by many Windows NT shell programmers to be essential to getting the full use of the facility.

 In the past, Microsoft used to release supplements for some Resource Kits which offered revised and new tools and resources.
 Microsoft released two supplements for the Windows NT 3.51 Server Resource Kit, four supplements for the Windows NT 4.0 Server Resource Kit and one supplement for the Windows 2000 Server Resource Kit.
 Some of these utilities (such as robocopy and takeown) later shipped as part of Windows XP and Windows Vista.
 Others were included in later Resource Kits.
 Older Resource Kits are no longer available from Microsoft but can in most cases be ordered from booksellers.

 The Windows 2000 Resource Kit also contains over 300 utilities.
 For Windows XP and Windows Server 2003, over 120 tools and utilities have been updated.
 The Windows disc for Windows 2000, Windows XP and later operating systems also includes a set of tools known as Windows Support Tools.
 Many of the support tools are also included in the Resource Kit, some being updated versions of past Resource Kit tools.
 The Microsoft web site has downloads of Windows 2000/XP era tools which are in addition to those in the standard kits or updated version of the ones shipping in the Resource Kits.
 Windows XP Professional Resource Kit, Third Edition was released after Windows XP Service Pack 2.
 All of the Windows Server 2003 Resource Kit Tools are available for download free of charge.

 There have been no native 64-bit resource kit tools produced and existing 32-bit resource kit tools are not supported on x64 platforms.
-The text of the all of the Resource Kit books is included in the MSDN Library CD/DVD-ROM sets.
-Full implentations of MSDN contain all of the Resource Kits in text or HTML format as well as some of the others, full documentation for Microsoft Office, Internet Explorer, and Back Office as well as all of the operating systems covered.
+The text of all Resource Kit books is included in the MSDN Library CD/DVD-ROM sets.
+Full implementations of MSDN contain all of the Resource Kits in text or HTML format as well as some of the others, full documentation for Microsoft Office, Internet Explorer, and Back Office as well as all of the operating systems covered.

 In 2007, Microsoft released the Windows Vista Resource Kit.
 In 2008, Windows Server 2008 Resource Kits was released and Windows Vista Resource Kit, Second Edition was updated for Service Pack 1.
 The Windows Vista Resource Kit ships with several sample VBScripts and few PowerShell scripts.
 Microsoft has also released Resource Kits for Group Policy, Windows security, Active Directory, Terminal Services and Internet Information Services 7.

 Windows 7 Resource Kit was released on September 14, 2009.
 Microsoft has announced that new unsupported Resource Kit tools will not be provided for current and future operating systems.